UTAH ASSOCIATION OF ENERGY USERS

 At the regional and federal levels, UAE provides leadership and intervention on behalf of its members before the Western Electricity Coordinating Council (WECC) - the electric reliability council in the West - and the Federal Energy Regulatory Commission (FERC).
 On policy issues, UAE works to support our members' overall policy plans by resolving issues with administrative, legislative, and regulatory entities.
 UAE also participates in and monitors what is occurring at the Environmental Protection Agency (EPA) on issues that impact the region and state.

-February Energy Update:
+April Energy Update:

 UAE members stay ahead of the curve — not just reading headlines, but understanding what they mean for rates, reliability, and regulatory outcomes.